- A delivery route business means buying a franchise from a well-established brand to own, operate, and deliver using its existing routes.

 After you’ve identified a route you want to buy and have the funds to do so, you still need approval from the company.

-For example, if you are interested in buying a FedEx route, you must ensure that you meet the company’s requirements.
+For example, if you are interested in buying a FedEx route, it comes with its own set of challenges and considerations.
+You must ensure that you meet the company’s requirements.
 FedEx ground route requires all delivery trucks to be equipped with Vehicle Event Data Recording (VEDR) safety technology.

 They also look for other responsibilities, including: